 I have one more memento of the Stamm Theatre, shared with me by the artist, Gary Lee Parks of the THSA, and used here by permission.
 When Mr. Parks’s request to photograph the Stamm’s alfresco paintings was refused by the Stamm family, he did the next best thing.
 He bought an admission ticket, then sat in the audience with his sketchbook and pencil and copied one of the paintings in black and white, making color notes, which he turned into a full-color rendering as soon as he got home.
 (The movie he sat through, by the way, was The Coneheads; such dedication!)
 This painting can just barely be discerned as a dim smudge on the left side of the view above, the one facing the screen.
 I can vouch that Mr. Parks’s recreation is accurate; this painting remains particularly well-remembered by me — for obvious reasons (this was, after all, the 1950s).
 To tell the truth, the recollection of this picture glowing in the unearthly blacklight of that auditorium may have almost as much to do with my vivid memories of the Stamm as the movies I saw there.

-The Stamm is gone now — all but that looming facade — converted wall-to-wall into an Apostolic church.
-Paradoxically, the El Campanil survives virtually intact, a multi-use performing arts center (just as it was 50-plus years ago) saved from the wrecking ball by a citizens’ preservation drive in 2003.
+The Stamm is gone now — all but that looming facade — converted wall-to-wall into an Apostolic Church.
+Paradoxically, the El Campanil survives virtually intact, a multi-use performing arts center (just as it was when I was a 6-year-old tap dancer) saved from the wrecking ball by a citizens’ preservation drive in 2003.
 Not enough people cared to preserve the Stamm, evidently; it was doomed, no doubt, by its late-’40s movies-only design.
 But in its day — and probably for some time after its day had passed — it was where you went if you wanted to see a movie anywhere around Antioch.